Skip to content

 Hotel + dining out costs: Mid-range hotel at $200-350 per night + breakfast $15-25 per person + lunch $15-30 per person + dinner $40-80 per person + drinks $20-40 per day = roughly $340-625 per day for two people.

 The verdict: All-inclusive makes financial sense if you plan to eat and drink heavily at the resort.
 But Aruba has one of the best dining scenes in the Caribbean, and locking yourself into all-inclusive means missing incredible restaurants like Zeerovers, Barefoot, and Flying Fishbone.
-My recommendation for most travelers: book a hotel with breakfast included, eat lunch at casual spots, and reserve one or two nice dinners out.
+Our recommendation for most travelers: book a hotel with breakfast included, eat lunch at casual spots, and reserve one or two nice dinners out.
 You will spend about the same and have a richer experience.

-## Choosing by Traveler Type
+Choosing by Traveler Type

 Couples and honeymooners: Eagle Beach (Bucuti & Tara or Manchebo) for romance, or Palm Beach (Hyatt Regency) if you want more action.